 Next, consider the soil in the area you want to grow amaryllis.
 These bulbs prefer well-draining soil.
 You can improve drainage by creating raised beds or simply mixing in some organic matter, like peat or compost.
 Amended soil will also provide amaryllis with nutrients for healthy growth.

 Planting amaryllis outdoors is much the same as in containers, neck deep, keeping the top 1/3 of the bulb sticking up above soil level.
 Space plants 12 to 15 inches (31-38 cm.) apart.
 Water well following planting until they’re established.

 Amaryllis appreciates at least one feeding upon emergence in early spring.
 Although not necessary, additional fertilizer can be applied a couple more times throughout the growing season as needed using a balanced fertilizer at the recommended rates.

 Amaryllis also needs to be kept moist throughout the growing season, though established plants are fairly tolerant of drought.

 Once planted outside, forced amaryllis bulbs will eventually revert back to their natural spring blooming cycle.
 Once flowers have faded, remove the stalks.
 You can expect foliage to remain throughout much of summer before succumbing to fall frosts.
-Adding about a 2-inch layer of mulch around your plants will not only help conserve moisture and reduce weed growth, but will offer them added protection once cooler temps arrive.
+Adding about a 2 inch (8 cm.) layer of mulch around your plants will not only help conserve moisture and reduce weed growth but will offer them added protection once cooler temps arrive.

 Given adequate amaryllis garden care, you can expect to see beautiful blooms each year.
 They don’t require much and are fairly tolerant of neglect once established.
-Should plants become overcrowded, divide the clumps and separate as needed.
-This can also help with reduced blooming, as can a bloom boosting fertilizer or bone meal.
+Should plants become overcrowded, divide the clumps and separate them as needed.
+This can also help with reduced blooming, as can a bloom-boosting fertilizer or bone meal.